 For example, if your total annual mileage is 25,000 km and your business trips amount to around 5,000 km, you can claim 20% of all your car expenses as a tax-deductible expense.
 Before 1/01/2020, this amount had to be further reduced to 75%.
 From 1/01/2020 onwards, individuals (and companies) claiming their car expenses must apply the following formula to determine the deductibility of their car expenses: 120% – (0.5% × fuel coefficient × amount of CO2 in g/km)

 The coefficient is set at 1 for diesel engine vehicles, 0.90 for vehicles running on natural gas, and at 0.95 for vehicles with a different type of engine.
 The minimum deductibility is 50% (except for cars that emit more than 200 g of CO2/km – for which the deductibility drops to 40%) and the maximum is 100%.
 For example, a car with a petrol engine (fuel coefficient = 0.95) that emits 100 g of CO2/km, the deductibility is as follows: 120 – (0.5 × 0.95 × 100) = 72.5%.
 Do note that special rules apply for so-called ‘false hybrids’ and ‘plug-in hybrids’.
+The deductibility for fuel cars purchased after 30 June 2023 will be gradually reduced until it will be 0% in 2028.

 If you do not want to make the effort of keeping track of all your receipts or your car expenses are relatively minor, the tax office will always let you apply a standard business expense deduction.
 This includes all your business expenses, and evidently not only your car costs.